Ignatius Bonomi: Life

 In 1817 Bonomi was contracted to design a mansion, Normanby Hall, in Normanby.

-Other works included the remodelling of Crossbeck House (Normanby) (1824) the design of Marton House near Appleby-in-Westmorland, Cumbria (1822), Blagdon Hall (1830) in Stannington near Morpeth, St Mary's Church, Sunderland (1830), the church of St John the Baptist in Leeming, North Yorkshire (1839) and the restoration of St Nicholas House, Richmond, North Yorkshire.
+Other works included the remodelling of Crossbeck House (Normanby) (1824) the design of Marton House near Appleby-in-Westmorland, Cumbria (1822), Blagdon Hall (1830) in Stannington near Morpeth, St Mary's Church, Sunderland (1830), rebuilding St Oswald's Church, Durham (1834), the church of St John the Baptist in Leeming, North Yorkshire (1839) and the restoration of St Nicholas, Richmond in North Yorkshire.
 For his brother Joseph, he also designed a house, "The Camels", at Wimbledon in south-west London.
 He also designed houses at Masterman Place in Middleton-in-Teesdale.

 In 1831, Bonomi took on John Loughborough Pearson as an apprentice.
 In 1842 he entered into a partnership with John Augustus Cory, later Cumberland County Architect (from 1862).
 The church of St John the Evangelist, Nenthead (1845, the highest church in England) was one of their joint projects.

 Until 1850 he lived in his modest stone villa in Durham City, now the Oriental Museum.